noir-lang/noir/README.md

 ## Issues Board

-All issues being worked on are tracked on the [A3 Github Project](https://github.com/orgs/AztecProtocol/projects/22).
-For a higher-level roadmap, check the [milestones overview](https://docs.aztec.network/aztec3/milestones) section of our docs.
+All issues being worked on are tracked on the [Aztec Github Project](https://github.com/orgs/AztecProtocol/projects/22).
+For a higher-level roadmap, check the [milestones overview](https://docs.aztec.network/aztec/milestones) section of our docs.

 ## Development Setup